 Tip.
 Be sure to go hands-free on your cell phone while driving in Hawaii.
 Or better yet, let the passenger handle that.
 Distracted driving in Hawaii is an enormous problem resulting in untold accidents.
 No joke.

 14. Not getting the best price.

 It is always fair game to ask politely for the most reasonable cost possible.
 Just like you do when it comes to Hawaii deals for airfares.
 Try to buy from the source for the most flexibility in this regard.
-Consider asking your hotel when booking, if there are any specials.
-We’ve known people to negotiate their vacation rental prices too.
+Consider asking your hotel or vacation rental company when booking, if there are any specials.

 We look forward to your Hawaii rip off report additions in comments below.
 Mahalo!